-Banking and finance scams are designed to deceive people into giving over sensitive banking information like PINs and credit card information or even facilitating remote access to your home computer to access your online banking via saved passwords.
+Finance and banking scams are designed to deceive people into giving over sensitive banking information like PINs and credit card information or even facilitating remote access to your home computer to access your online banking via saved passwords.

-Many scam events are designed to steal money, making banks and financial institutions the primary end target.
-However, banking scams can often be part of broader scams like identity theft, brand or government impersonation, or even 'tech support' scams.
+Many scams are designed to steal money, making banks and financial institutions the primary end target.
+However, banking scams can often be part of broader schemes like identity theft, brand or government impersonation, or even "tech support" scams.

 Some of the most common banking and finance fraud events involve credit cards, debit cards, and mortgage payments.

-Credit cards are used as the primary transaction tool for online shopping and the majority of in-store transactions.
+Credit cards are used as the primary transaction tool for online shopping and most in-store transactions.
 Most people will be familiar with the experience of lost, stolen, or compromised credit cards.
-Huge volumes of stolen credit card numbers are for sale on the dark web.
+Many stolen credit card numbers are for sale on the dark web.

 Credit card details are vulnerable in many ways: